A friend of mine had been applying to jobs prior to the pandemic, and he hadn’t landed a single interview.

 Turns out, A LOT.
 And I would’ve never known if it wasn’t for my friend stumping me with his seemingly simple quandary.
-I’m flabbergasted by how out of touch I was with the modern job hunt, which is why I couldn’t not write this post.
+I’m flabbergasted by how out of touch I was with the modern job hunt, which is why I needed to write this post.

-I wrote this post to demystify the modern recruiting process and help qualified candidates figure out how to apply for jobs online.
+I created this article to demystify the modern recruiting process and help qualified candidates figure out how to apply for jobs online.
 So if you’re ready to make it past the initial resume screening process and score an interview—and ultimately land the opportunity you deserve—then keep reading.

-Rather than manually reviewing each resume, recruiters and hiring managers search for resumes based on keywords, or have the system filter or automatically rank applicants.
+Rather than manually reviewing each resume, recruiters and hiring managers using an ATS search for resumes based on keywords, or have the system filter or automatically rank applicants.

-In many cases, recruiters use the technology to do a first pass of resumes, meaning you can be removed from consideration by an algorithm without ever being reviewed by a human.
+In many cases, recruiters rely on the technology to do a first pass of resumes, meaning you can be removed from consideration by an algorithm without ever being reviewed by a real person.

-While there hundreds of ATS on the market, most of them list the same features.
-Understanding them is key to landing an interview.
-Here are the big ones that will determine whether a human ever sees your resume.
+While there are hundreds of ATS on the market, most of them list the same features.
+Understanding them is key to landing an interview, so here are the big ones that will determine whether a human ever sees your resume.

 They’ll also score you based on the answers you submit via the online form, aka “knockout questions.”